 Why does my hair color fade so fast in Utah?

 High-altitude UV, very dry air, and hard water all work together: sun breaks down pigment, dryness makes the cuticle porous so color escapes, and minerals dull and discolor your tone.
 It’s a climate problem, not a “your hair” problem — and it’s very manageable with the right routine.
+In our Salt Lake City studio we build that routine into your service, from cooler tone placement to a home-care plan matched to your water.

 What is the most popular hair color in Salt Lake City?

 Lived-in, dimensional color — balayage, natural-rooted blondes, dimensional brunettes, and soft gray blending — because it grows out gracefully and fits Utah’s active, outdoor lifestyle.
+It’s by far what our guests request most, precisely because it looks intentional for months rather than weeks.

 Book Your Color Consultation in Salt Lake City